Question 1: When are applications due?

 Question 2: Is there an advantage to applying early?

-Definitely, applications are reviewed on a rolling basis.
-Offers for interviews and admission are made continuously throughout the application cycle.
+Definitely.
+Applications are reviewed on a rolling basis, so offers for pre-interviews, final interviews, and admission are made continuously throughout the application cycle.
 Submitting all required documents early in the application cycle is of considerable advantage.

 Question 3: Will my file be reviewed if you have not received my letters and/or transcripts?